alphafoobar/MontyHallProblem/README.md

 improving the readability of the code base can make the solution easier to understand.
 Even with minimal commenting.

 The main class is `MontyHallProblem` and can be run without providing arguments.
+It creates a counter to keep track of the results and prints a summary of results and the end of execution.
+For each iteration (or contest) run, a collection of doors is created to keep track of the contestant and host selections.

 ## Running this application from the command line